Ravansar: Modern history

-Rawansar seems to have been a large village during the Safavid period.
+Ravansar seems to have been a large village during the Safavid period.
 There was a cemetery from the Safavid period with tombstones with inscriptions in Kufic script on the northern slopes of Qoleh rock, which has been destroyed or looted in recent years.
-Rawansar was also part of the territory of Ardalan rulers during the 19th centurey.
-The name Rawansar was first mentioned in written sources about 400 years ago in Sharafnama, in which Rawansar is mentioned as the possessions of the Dar-Tang rulers.
+Ravansar was also part of the territory of Ardalan rulers during the 19th centurey.
+The name Ravansar was first mentioned in written sources about 400 years ago in Sharafnama, in which Ravansar is mentioned as the possessions of the Dar-Tang rulers.

-Ali-Akbar Dehkhoda who was a prominent Iranian linguist and lexicographer described Rawansar in the 1960s as follows.
+Ali-Akbar Dehkhoda who was a prominent Iranian linguist and lexicographer described Ravansar in the 1960s as follows.
 "The central town of Ravansar is part of Sanandaj, and next to the Kermanshah-Paveh highway and the southeastern promontory of Shahu Mountain.
 It has a cold climate, but due to numerous springs, there are many swamps and sludges in the summer.
 There is a clinic in the town that is always ready to receive patients.
 The district offices, the finance agency, the statistics, the checkpoint, the armed customs guard, and the gendarmerie are located in the town and it has one primary school and eight shops.
 Its main products are grains, fruits, rice, and dairy products, and there is a daily commute between this town and Kermanshah."

-List of shrines
+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 16,383 in 3,838 households.
+The following census in 2011 counted 21,250 people in 5,609 households.
+The 2016 census measured the population of the city as 24,527 people in 7,122 households.

+Shrines

-There are several shrines near Rawansar as follows:
+There are several shrines near Ravansar as follows: